awsdocs/aws-freertos-docs/doc_source/userguide/device-tester-for-freertos-ug.md

-# Using AWS IoT Device Tester for FreeRTOS<a name="device-tester-for-freertos-ug"></a>
+# AWS IoT Device Tester for FreeRTOS<a name="device-tester-for-freertos-ug"></a>

+AWS IoT Device Tester \(IDT\) is a downloadable testing framework that lets you validate IoT devices\.
+You can use AWS IoT Device Tester for FreeRTOS to run the FreeRTOS qualification suite, and to create and run custom test suites for your devices\.

+IDT for FreeRTOS runs on a host computer \(Windows, macOS, or Linux\) that is connected to the board to be tested\.
+IDT executes test cases and aggregates results\.
+It also provides a command line interface to manage test execution\.

+## FreeRTOS qualification suite<a name="idt-frq-overview"></a>

-You can use AWS IoT Device Tester \(IDT\) for FreeRTOS to verify that the FreeRTOS operating system works locally on your device and can communicate with the AWS IoT Cloud\.
+Use IDT for FreeRTOS qualification to verify that the FreeRTOS operating system works locally on your device and can communicate with AWS IoT\.
 Specifically, it verifies that the porting layer interfaces for the FreeRTOS libraries are implemented correctly\.
 It also performs end\-to\-end tests with AWS IoT Core\.
 For example, it verifies your board can send and receive MQTT messages and process them correctly\.
 The tests run by IDT for FreeRTOS are defined in the [FreeRTOS GitHub repository](https://github.com/aws/amazon-freertos)\.

-The tests run as embedded applications that are flashed onto your board\.
-The application binary images include FreeRTOS, the semiconductor vendor’s ported FreeRTOS interfaces, and board device drivers\.
-The purpose of the tests is to verify the ported FreeRTOS interfaces function correctly on top of the device drivers\.

 IDT for FreeRTOS generates test reports that you can submit to AWS IoT to add your hardware to the AWS Partner Device Catalog\.
 For more information, see [AWS Device Qualification Program](https://aws.amazon.com/partners/dqp/)\.

-IDT for FreeRTOS runs on a host computer \(Windows, macOS, or Linux\) that is connected to the board to be tested\.
-IDT executes test cases and aggregates results\.
-It also provides a command line interface to manage test execution\.

-In addition to testing devices, IDT for FreeRTOS creates resources \(for example, AWS IoT things, FreeRTOS groups, Lambda functions, and so on\) to facilitate the qualification process\.

-To create these resources, IDT for FreeRTOS uses the AWS credentials configured in the `config.json` to make API calls on your behalf\.
-These resources are provisioned at various times during a test\.

-When you run IDT for FreeRTOS on your host computer, it performs the following steps:

-1. Loads and validates your device and credentials configuration\.

-1. Performs selected tests with the required local and cloud resources\.

-1. Cleans up local and cloud resources\.

-1. Generates tests reports that indicate if your board passed the tests required for qualification\.

-The following diagram shows the test infrastructure setup\.
+The following diagram shows the test infrastructure setup for FreeRTOS qualification\.

-![\[Flowchart that shows how AWS IoT Core interacts with your computer and the microcontroller.\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/devicetester_afr.png)
+![\[Flowchart that shows how AWS IoT Core interacts with your computer and the microcontroller.\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/devicetester_afr.png)<a name="test-resources-desc"></a>

-To run IDT for FreeRTOS, you can use the test resources\.
-There are two types of resources:
+IDT for FreeRTOS organizes test resources into test suites and test groups:
 + A test suite is the set of test groups used to verify that a device works with particular versions of FreeRTOS\.
 + A test group is the set of individual tests related to a particular feature, such as BLE and MQTT messaging\.

 For more information, see [AWS IoT Device Tester for FreeRTOS test suite versions](idt-test-suite-versions.md)\.

+## Custom test suites<a name="idt-custom-tests-overview"></a>

+<a name="idt-byotc"></a>Starting in IDT v4\.0\.0, IDT for FreeRTOS combines a standardized configuration setup and result format with a test suite environment that enables you to develop custom test suites for your devices and device software\.
+You can add custom tests for your own internal validation or provide them to your customers for device verification\.

+How you configure custom test suites determines the setting configurations that you must provide to your users to run your custom test suites\.
+For more information, see [Use IDT to develop and run your own test suites](idt-custom-tests.md)\.